chrisns/talks/ProactiveClusterAutoscalingInKubernetes.md

 <!--

 So, to kick things off my name is Chris Nesbitt-Smith, I'm based in London and currently an instructor for Learnk8s, consultant to UK Government and tinkerer of open source stuff.
-I've using and abusing Kubernetes in production since it was 0.4, believe me when I say its been a journey!
+I've been using and abusing Kubernetes in production since it was 0.4, believe me when I say its been a journey!

 I've definitely got the scars to show for it.
 -->